alexeygumirov/pandoc-for-pdf-how-to/README.md

 #### YAML Block for LaTex template

 This YAML block in the beginning of the MarkDown file defines parameters used by the Pandoc engine and relevant LaTex template (in my case - **Eisvogel**).
-This particular example below instructs Pandoc to produce PDF file with the Cover page (*titlepage: __true__*) and change color of the line on the cover page.
+This particular example below instructs Pandoc to produce PDF file with the Cover page (**titlepage**: **`true`**) and change color of the line on the cover page.
 Another important parameter is **logo** - it defines path to file with the logo you want to put on the cover page.

 ```YAML
  title: "Pandoc for PDF How-To"